 Yes, you can sketch on canvas before painting.
 Most painters will do at least a rough sketch on the canvas before painting.
 This helps to get the proportions and position of things right before you start painting.
 You can use a pencil, charcoal, pastels or even thinned paint with a smaller brush just to get the idea of an outline.

 The Sketch can be used differently with different paints.
 Oil paint and acrylic will both cover the lines of the drawing.
-With watercolours you can use the sketch the highlight areas of the painting and help to delineate areas that need it.
+With watercolors you can use the sketch the highlight areas of the painting and help to delineate areas that need it.
 One great example would be drawing in the straight lines up the side of skyscrapers in a cityscape.

 With Oils and acrylic paints all you want is a basic sketch really.
 It will be covered in the final painting.
-With watercolours you can draw in fine detail within the painting to help create a final piece that shows the drawing through the painting.
+With watercolors you can draw in fine detail within the painting to help create a final piece that shows the drawing through the painting.

 Why Should You Sketch On A Canvas Before Painting?